RadicallyOpen/RadicallyOpen/_events/2015-04-boston-aed.markdown

 #### Overview

-Tom will be giving an introductory workshop at Academy for Eating Disorders' International Conference, between April 23 – 25, 2015 at the Boston Marriott Hotel.
+Tom will be giving an introductory workshop at Academy for Eating Disorders' International Conference, on April 22nd, 2015 at the Boston Marriott Hotel.

 For more information on the conference as a whole, and for booking, see http://www.aedweb.org/web/index.php/14-slideshow/134-2015-international-conference-on-eating-disorders

+**Please note, the teaching day is pre-conference i.e. April 22nd**